 Blood pressure and glucose monitors, scales, and other wearable connected devices that send measurements directly to a computer or other database.

-Simple push notifications, such as to remind obese patients to be aware of food choices or to remind heart disease patients to take medications.
+Push notifications, such as to remind obese patients to be aware of food choices or to remind heart disease patients to take medications.

 Smartphone apps for logging food, activity, sleep, or other behaviors with the goal of improving health outcomes.